grafovdenis/grafovdenis.github.io/assets/resumes/resume_en.md

 * Laboratory "Industrial systems of streaming data processing".

 #### Description:
-1. In 2019, I participated in a commercial project for writing a mobile application in Flutter (a mobile application for investors).
+1. In 2019, I participated in a commercial project for writing a mobile application for investors using Flutter.
 2. Participated in projects related to Bluetooth Low Energy: an application for visualizing data from a BLE device and transmitting control commands to an external device via Bluetooth SPP, and an application for controlling a small-sized model of an unmanned vehicle via BLE.
 3. Writing tests in both Dart and Flutter.
 Unit tests for simple programming tasks, as well as Widget tests for simple widgets.